Aberdeen, Mississippi: Geography

+Aberdeen is located southwest of the center of Monroe County.
+The downtown area lies on a low rise overlooking the original channel of the Tombigbee River to the east.
+U.S. Highway 45 passes through the south and west sides of the city as a bypass, leading north 35 mi to Tupelo and south 27 mi to Columbus.
+Mississippi Highway 8 passes through the south side of the city with US 45, leading northeast 14 mi to U.S. Highway 278 at Wise Gap and west 30 mi to Houston.
+State Highway 25 also passes through the south side of the city, leading north-northeast 15 mi to Amory and southwest 18 mi to West Point.

+According to the U.S. Census Bureau, Aberdeen has a total area of 12.4 sqmi, of which 12.1 sqmi are land and 0.3 sqmi, or 2.28%, are water.
+The Tombigbee River and the Tennessee–Tombigbee Waterway flow southward through the east end of the city.
+Aberdeen Lock and Dam on the waterway is within the city limits, less than a mile south of the city's northern border.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Aberdeen has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 4,961 people, 2,016 households, and 1,195 families residing in the city.
+As of the 2020 United States census, there were 4,961 people, 2,016 households, and 1,195 families residing in the city.

 2010 census

-As of the 2010 United States Census, there were 5,612 people living in the city.
+As of the 2010 United States census, there were 5,612 people living in the city.
 69.2% were African American, 28.8% White, 0.1% Native American, 0.2% Asian, 0.0% Pacific Islander, 0.6% from some other race and 1.0% of two or more races.
 1.0% were Hispanic or Latino of any race.